-You'll notice two rate columns.
-One reflects the cost when applying in “GOOD HEALTH”, and one with “NO HEALTH QUESTIONS”.
-Neither requires a medical exam.
-Rates valid as of 12/10/14.
+*You'll notice two rate columns.
+One reflects the cost when applying in "good health", and one with "no health questions" - neither requires a medical exam.

-If you need help determining if you qualify for the "good health" policy, ask your JRC agent.
-There's no cost or obligation for our services, and we like to think we’re nice, helpful people.
+If you need help determining if you qualify for the "good health" policy, call us today for free quote at 855-247-9555.
+There's no cost or obligation for our shopping services, and our agents offer multiple years of life insurance experience.

 WHAT YOU NEED TO KNOW BEFORE BUYING: